Central African Republic Travel Information

 - Got a question or comment about Central African Republic?
 Ask a Travel Expert!

 Local time is GMT +1.

-Electrical outlets in the Central African Republic usually supply electricity at between 220 and 240 volts.
+Electrical outlets in the Central African Republic usually supply electricity at between 220 and 240 volts, 50Hz.
 European two-pin plugs with round pins are standard.

-About 120 languages are spoken in CAR but French and Sangho are the official languages.
+Some 70 languages are spoken in CAR, but French and Sango are the official languages.